Tips for Staying Sober During the Holidays

 Take the time during the holiday season to be mindful of those we care about and truly connect with them, while putting aside work or other obligations for just a day or two.

-Time is precious, especially as we get older, and it’s okay to use the holidays as a respite from the daily grind and make the most of relishing in the company of loved ones.
+Time is precious, especially as we get older, and it’s okay to use the holidays as a pause from the daily grind and make the most of relishing in the company of loved ones.

 Another idea is to plan a “Friendsgiving” with sober friends.
 Of all the things we have to be grateful for, our connection with others and authentic, loving relationships must be at the top of most people’s list.

-7. Expand Your Mind
+7. Enhance Your Mind and Brain

 During the holidays you’ll have plenty of time to pick up a new skill or read some of the books you never had time for in the past.
-Enjoy this opportunity to make time to expand your mind.
+Enjoy this opportunity to make time to enhance your mind.

-Additional Tips for Getting Through the Holidays Sober
+Getting Thru Holidays Sober

-Meeting Makers Make It
+1. Meeting Makers Make It

-All Things Pass
+2. All Things Must Pass

 Practice “compassionate curiosity” for difficult people in your life by trying to figure out what kind of pain they are suffering from that would lead them to want to hurt others, either consciously or unconsciously.